-And when you purchase your cartridges through My Water Filter you will automatically be notified via text when your cartridges need to be replaced so you don’t even need to remember.
+And when you purchase your cartridges through My Water Filter you will automatically be notified via text when your cartridges need to replacement, so you don’t even need to remember.

 A job that can be done in minutes.

-If your water flow from your water filter starts to slow, it could be a sign that your sediment cartridge is blocked.
+If your water flows from your water filter starts to slow, it could be a sign that your sediment cartridge is blocked.

 To ensure it is the sediment cartridge that is blocked, simply remove the sediment cartridge, replace the housing without the sediment cartridge inside.

-If your water flow has returned to normal, then your sediment cartridge is block and needs to be replaced.
+If your water flow has returned to normal, then your sediment cartridge is blocked and needs to be replaced.

 This can happen at any time if the water board flushes their pipes which is a good reason to have a sediment cartridge to protect other cartridges in your system, your health, your home and your appliances.